Skip to main content

 - Refine your searches by adding keywords.

-- Click on the subject headings of interesting books to find similar materials and more search terms.
+- Click on the subject headings of interesting books to find similar materials.

 - Try the Library of Congress Authorities and Vocabularies thesaurus to find variations of keywords and subject headings.

-You have access to books from three sources -- TIGER, Prospector, and WorldCat:
+You have access to books from three sources -- the Library Catalog, Prospector, and WorldCat:

-- TIGER includes all of the books owned by Tutt Library
+- Catalog includes all of the books owned by Tutt Library

 - Prospector gives you access to books in 22 regional libraries